signalfx/signalfx-agent/docs/remote-config.md

-If you need more sophisticated interpolation of config values from KV stores, we recommend using a third-party templating solution such as [confd](https://github.com/kelseyhightower/confd/), or rolling your own scripting.
+If you need more sophisticated interpolation of config values from KV stores, we recommend using a third-party templating solution such as [confd](https://github.com/kelseyhightower/confd/), or writing your own custom script.